 Adware is a type of software that displays advertising content while the software is running.
 Adware can be installed on a computer when the user downloads and installs software from an unknown source, or when the user clicks on a pop-up advertisement.
 It can also be installed on a computer as a result of a virus or other malware infection.

 Malware bots are a type of computer program that is designed to spread malware.
 They are often used to send spam emails, install ransomware, or launch DDoS attacks.

 There are many reasons why people build malware.
 Some of the most common reasons include:

-to make money - this is the most common reason why people build malware.
-Malware can be used to steal money from people's bank accounts, or to ransomware people and demand payment to unlock their computer.
+- to make money – this is the most common reason why people build malware.
+Malware can be used to steal money from people’s bank accounts or to ransomware people and demand payment to unlock their computers.